 Science and research are an essential element of modern cultures.
 They analyze, assess, and form the basis for our individual being and the conditions of our social order.
 This is especially true for the evolution of current media technologies, which has not only resulted in a new interaction between work, life and communication, but that have also become a challenge for our understanding of the world as a whole.

-The research projects at BTK are built on an interdisciplinary foundation.
+The research projects atour university are built on an interdisciplinary foundation.
 On the one hand, as a result of the change in importance of design, the number of career fields has risen for designers, who increasingly have to be able to work in development teams beyond applications or services.
 On the other hand, it is necessary to tie in theoretical disciplines, which allow the knowledge to take on material and operative dimensions.